Misinformation is not about Bad Facts: An Analysis of the Production and Consumption of Fringe Content: Datasets and Measures

 \subsubsection{Australian news by Google News.}

-To evaluate the potential role of Australian news publications in facilitating misinformation dissemination, we collect Australian news articles sourced from Google News via The Daily Edit (TDE) platform.
+To evaluate the potential role of Australian news publications in facilitating misinformation dissemination, we collected Australian news articles sourced from Google News via The Daily Edit (TDE) platform.
 TDE aggregates news articles from Google News, encompassing 14 distinct topics: `Climate Change,' `Sport,' `Human Migration,' `World,' `Finance,' `Technology,' `Taiwan,' `Top Stories,' `Entertainment,' `Australia,' `Business,' `Health,' `Science,' and `China.'
-These are all the topics available when the region is set to Australia (AU) in Google News.
-The collection period for the news articles spans from \textsf{November 9, 2022}, to \textsf{January 11, 2023}.
+This is the exhaustive list of topics available when the region is set to Australia (AU) in Google News.
+The published period for the news articles spans from \textsf{March 1, 2014}, to \textsf{January 12, 2023}.
 The dataset contains $214,754$ articles published by $9,929$ news publishers.

 TDE computes a \emph{Trust Index} score for each article as follows.
 Articles about the same event are grouped into \emph{stories}.
 Articles are represented as sequences of sentences; all similar sentences within a story are clustered together, and clusters are interpreted as \emph{details}.
 Consequently, each article has a set of supporting details (common narrative elements across multiple sources in a story).
-TDE computes an article's Trust Index based on the percentage of details it covers from a story -- i.e., the article's informational completeness.
+TDE computes an article's \emph{Trust Index} based on the percentage of details it covers from a story -- the article's informational completeness.